8x8Cloud/pdns/README.md

 * Both environments should leverage the same configuration management code (of your choice) for configuration.
 * Use this github repository to maintain and deploy the code to all environments.
 * Custom [pipe backend](https://doc.powerdns.com/md/authoritative/backend-pipe/) implementing a new DNS record type of your choice.
+* PDNS Statistics should be available from external world.

 # Bonus
 * Sucessful test cases initiate code promotion to staging
+* Implement the GEO dns record type, different results when sourcing from North America or Europe.
+* Leverage AWS Cloud Formation to initialize secondary environments (i.e. staging)

 # Presentation
 Present your work to our team via screen sharing session.
 Talk about the approach you took.
 Demo updating the code or configuration.